yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     print("Response: " + generated_text + "\n")
     ```

-8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**
+8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **CTRL + S**

    >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.